yutayamate/functree-cli/README.md

 ### Get tree structure data
 Before creating a visualization, you need to prepare tree structure data for data mapping.
-FuncTree-CLI provides the simple way to get tree structure data from [KEGG BRITE](http://www.genome.jp/kegg/brite.html) in the following command.
+FuncTree-CLI provides the simple way to get tree structure data from [KEGG](http://www.genome.jp/kegg/) in the following command.
 ```bash
 $ functree get -d kegg -o kegg.json
 ```
 Alternatively, you can use your own tree structure data.
 It must be JSON format and have the structure corresponded to the following example.
-You can also refer to [flare.json](https://gist.github.com/mbostock/1093025).
 ```json
 {
   "id": "00001",